JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 ### Quick creation of module components

-*IntelliJ IDEA* suggests a simplified way to create module components, with all the required infrastructure.
+The *IntelliJ Platform* suggests a simplified way to create module components, with all the required infrastructure.

 The IDEA interface will help you declare the module component's implementation class, and will automatically make appropriate changes to the `<module-components>` section of the `plugin.xml` file.